utromzlaya/Bike_Rental/README.md

-# Test task
+# React components with server part.
-Stack: React.js, Node.js, Express.js, PostgreSQL.
+I have used: React.js, Node.js, Express.js, PostgreSQL.

 The task was to create an app in which a user can add some bikes by using form.
 The info about bike will appear in available list, where user can rent this bike (it will appear in rent list (where user can delete it and return to available list)) or delete this bike.